 Because of these properties, most manufacturers preferred fibrous cement to other building materials, insulating/acoustic materials and friction products.
 A good example is the cheap and versatile cement sheeting (fibro) that was used to build low-cost Housing Trust homes.
 Fibro was used for exterior wall claddings, eaves, and splash-backs in laundries and wall linings in bathrooms.
 Fibre wool was used for insulation.
 Housing Trust Homes management said fibro was safe if at all it remained undamaged or left undisturbed.
 What the Housing Trust Homes didn’t reckon is the fact that even with all those benefits, fibro had severe repercussions.

-Fibrous materials that initially worked like magic in different building applications later became the cause of the most deadly ailments in Australia.
+Asbestos materials that initially worked like magic in different building applications later became the cause of the most deadly ailments in Australia.
 Inhaling airborne fibres leads to lung cancer, asbestosis, mesothelioma or pleural.
 Residents who inhaled even the tiniest single piece of fibre were at risk of going down with life-threatening diseases.

 Those who dared to drill, saw, grind or sand any of their housing material that had traces of ACMs became highly exposed to airborne fibres, and this eventually lead to their death.